Picovoice/porcupine/README.md

 Replace `${LIBRARY_PATH}` with path to appropriate library available under [lib](/lib), `${SYSTEM}` with the name of the platform you are running on (`linux`, `raspberry-pi`, `mac`, `beaglebon`, and `jetson`), and `${AUDIO_DEVICE_INDEX}` with the index of your audio device.
-The demo opens an audio stream and detects utterances of `Porcupine`.

 #### Windows